-The composition objectives foresee at least two members to meet the criterion of an international background in particular, while at least four shareholder representatives are to meet the criterion of independence.
+The composition objectives foresee at least two appointees to meet the criterion of an international background in particular, while at least four shareholder representatives are to meet the criterion of independence.
 At the present time, all shareholder representatives fulfil this criterion.
 Although Supervisory Board members Klaus Winkler and Kurt Dobitsch have each served for more than 12 years, the shareholder representatives believe that a long office term per se cannot establish a major conflict of interest that is not merely of a temporary nature.
 Other circumstances would be required to substantiate such a conflict of interest, however, these do not exist in the respective cases of Klaus Winkler and Kurt Dobitsch.
-Incidentally, a long office term is consistent with Bechtle's deeply rooted values of dependability and continuity (C.8 DCGK).
+Incidentally, a long office term is consistent with Bechtle's deeply rooted values of dependability and continuity.
+In addition, Klaus Winkler was not on the Bechtle AG Supervisory Board between October 2013 and May 2018.
+This should be considered a cooling-off period, during which Klaus Winkler could sufficiently distance himself from the company and its developments (C.8 DCGK).
 The Supervisory Board's rules of procedure, as well as its composition objectives, provide for an age limit of 70 for appointments to the board (C.2 DCGK).
-Bechtle AG discloses the terms of membership in the Supervisory Board on page 254f in the Annual Report 2022, Appendix D to the Notes.
+Bechtle AG discloses the terms of membership on the Supervisory Board on page 268f in the Annual Report 2023, Appendix D to the Notes.